Giorgosoikon/Vinylstore/README.md

 # Vinylstore

-This is a project created in Django framework using React.
+This is a demo e-shop created in Django framework using React.js .